HMS Redpole (P259): Post-UK service

-The ship was sold in 1996, and spent four years tied up in Southampton.
+The ship was sold in 1996 and spent four years in Southampton.
 The ship was sold again in 2000 to a founder of Digex, renamed RV Badtz Maru (after Bad Badtz-Maru), and moved to Baltimore, Maryland.

-Since 2012 as Seaman Guard Virginia she has participated in anti-piracy patrols conducted by maritime private military contractor AdvanFort in the Gulf of Aden.
+Since 2012, as Seaman Guard Virginia, she has participated in anti-piracy patrols conducted by maritime private military contractor AdvanFort in the Gulf of Aden.